 That separation of the two areas of Finance was created after the Stock Market Crash of 1929.
 Over the past 25 years or so, however, the divergence of Commercial Banking from Investment Banking was relaxed.
-Many wonder nowadays if that partially led to some of the problems, which caused the Melt-Down in the Financial Services Sector several years back (4Q07-1Q09).
+Many wonder nowadays if that partially led to some of the problems, which caused the Melt-Down in the Financial Services Sector, several years back (4Q07-1Q09).
+I certainly believe that to be the case!
 Obviously, the US Economy, and that of much of the World, still hasn’t recovered completely yet.

-Over the years, I have had to reinvent myself on numerous occasions to keep-up with changes in the Financial Arena.
-I have seen a lot, and hopefully learned from–the Watergate Crisis in the Early 70s, several Oil Embargoes, The “Volcker-Created Recession” of 1981 (which I believe saved our Economy), the Stock Market Crash (falling some 21% in ONE day) of ’87, and then on to the Tragic Events of 2001, two more Wars and, then, what I call “The Great Recession”, more recently.
+Over the years, I had had to reinvent myself on numerous occasions, to keep-up with changes in the Financial Arena.
+I had seen a lot, and hopefully learned from–the Watergate Crisis in the Early 70s, several Oil Embargoes, The “Volcker-Created Recession” of 1981 (which I believe saved our Economy), the Stock Market Crash (falling some 21% in ONE day) of ’87, the Dot-Coms, and then on to the Tragic Events of 2001, with two more Wars and, then, what I call “The Great Recession” (4Q07-1Q09), more recently.

 During my career, I have always regarded the securities markets with two things in mind: